 Getting started

-Prototype of a predictive engineering model (PEM) of a Hall thruster.
+A prototype of a predictive engineering model (PEM) of a Hall thruster.
 Integrates sub-models from multiple disciplines to simulate a Hall thruster operating in a vacuum chamber.
 Uses uncertainty quantification techniques to extrapolate model predictions to a space-like environment.

 ⚙️ Installation